Bhumii1030/Retail-Analytics-Customer-Behavior-Loyalty/README.md

-# Retail Intelligence & Strategic Growth Playbook
+# Retail Intelligence & Strategic Growth Model

 ## The Objective:
 This project is built to analyse current business revenue , various demographics and dictate future business actions.